Getty Images

 Like with Windows updates, however, new graphics drivers can also break back-end systems and machines.
 So always test new display drivers before deploying them on your live production environments.

-Another common cause of a remote desktop black screen is expired graphics licensing.
+In virtual desktop infrastructure environments, expired virtual GPU licenses can also cause black screen issues.
 This is, of course, less common if you use RDP to access a Windows 11 computer elsewhere.
 However, this issue can occur for enterprise environments that use VDI with virtual GPUs from Nvidia.
-This is possible with other virtual GPUs but this example will explain the process for Nvidia specifically.
+This can occur with other virtual GPUs, but this example explains the process for Nvidia specifically.

 Since the M-series cards, Nvidia requires a virtual GPU license for each user connecting to the card.
 Nvidia has made a Linux appliance that serves as the GPU licensing server.
 Every time an end user signs in, a license is assigned to that user.
 When there are no licenses available, the end user might experience a failing session or a black screen issue when signing in.
 Nvidia licenses are often a set-and-forget system, and IT teams do not usually have to actively monitor the Linux appliance and the licensing manager.